bclynch/pomb-old/README.md

 #### Other

+- Need to create Create Trip modal.
+- Need to add field in juncture modal to tie into a trip (default on latest, but dropdown of others)
+- Validation on create juncture modal
 - Figure out imgsrc for responsive choice on which size image to display on cards + posts (mostly for the primary photos since those ones have lots of options)
 - Admin page to change certain types of things like hero banner, highlighted posts, or grid design
 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)